SSRS-Innovation/Navlights-on-armed/README.md

 # Navlights-on-armed
-LUA-script for Ardupilot to turn on/off navlights on servo Chanel 8 based on arming state
+LUA-script for Ardupilot to turn on/off navlights on a selected servo channel based on arming state

 Work in progress and learning project